scottgallant/barnyard-organics/index.md

   description: |
     Barnyard Organics offers an array of grain-related services, including:  cleaning; drying; milling.
   link: "/poultry/"
-- heading: Soybean Roasting
+- heading: Custom Roasting
   image: "/images/DSCF7895-1.JPG"
-  description: Barnyard Organics is pleased to be able to offer custom soybean roasting
+  description: Barnyard Organics is pleased to be able to offer custom roasting for
-    for organic farmers in a dedicated organic and non-GMO facility.
-Soybean roasting service is available year-round, with the busiest season taking place after harvest in October/November.
+    organic farmers in a dedicated organic and non-GMO facility.
+The roasting service is available year-round, with the busiest season taking place after harvest in October/November.
   link: "/poultry/"
 - heading: Bio-Ag Distributor
   image: "/images/Bio-Ag-Consultants-&-Distributors-Logo.jpg"